kkos/oniguruma/doc/OnigurumaSyntax.md

 ## Overview

+This document details how to configure Oniguruma's syntax, by describing the desired syntax operators and behaviors in an instance of the OnigSyntaxType struct, just like the built-in Oniguruma syntaxes do.

 Configuration operators are bit flags, and are broken into multiple groups, somewhat arbitrarily, because Oniguruma takes its configuration as a trio of 32-bit `unsigned int` values, assigned as the first three fields in an `OnigSyntaxType` struct: